Active Reconnaissance Tools for Penetration Testing [Updated 2022]

 - OpenVAS - opensource tool, network vulnerability scanner.
 It supports both authenticated and unauthenticated vulnerability scanning.

 - Nessus - The most popular and widely used network vulnerability scanner.
-Click Here If you want to know the differences between OpenVAS and Nessus tool.
+Click Here If you want to know the differences between OpenVAS and Nessus tools.

-- Nexpose - This commercial tool developed by Rapid7 and used as a Vulnerability management software in big enterprises.
+- Nexpose - This commercial tool was developed by Rapid7 and used as Vulnerability management software in big enterprises.

 - Qualys - Deployed at data centers for vulnerability management, detection, and response.

 - Amass - Open Source tool by OWASP

 All the tools discussed in this article are very effective and used by security professionals in security testing.
 Open-source tools are free to use but may give less information, and less coverage, and the report format is also not very good.
 Commercial tools are generally used for more coverage and systematic report format.
 But both types of tools complement each other and make the IT system more secure.